 GET IN TOUCH

-Over the course of our Fashion degree, you will develop all of the design skills and technical knowledge you need to be successful in the fashion industry.
+Over the course of our Fashion Design degree, you will develop all of the design skills and technical knowledge you need to be successful in the fashion industry.

 During your studies you will have the opportunity to use contemporary equipment and facilities in an exceptional and professional studio environment of the industry.
 A broad introduction to Fashion principles and characteristics will enable you to create your own collection or publication at the end of the final year of your studies.